November 20, 2020 – Summit County Updated Health Order

 August 29, 2020 – Ski Season Update:

 Vail Resorts recently announced some of the operating plans for the upcoming winter 20 / 21 ski season, with safety as the main priority.
 Keystone Resort’s tentative opening day will be Friday, November 6, 2020, weather permitting.
 Reservations will be required to ski / ride for the 2020 / 2021 ski season.
 Season pass holders will get priority access to the reservations system and be able to make up to 7 priority reservations for the core season, anytime from December 8 – April 4, and as you use one, you are able to book your next priority reservation.
 Season pass holders will also be able to make as many week-of reservations during the season as their pass type and availability will allow.
 The early season will be reserved for pass holders only.
 Regular lift tickets will go on sale on Dec.
 8, with sales limited based on the number of spaces available for any given day after the pass holder priority reservation period.
 This season, lift tickets will be sold with a reservation for a specific resort on a specific date and only in advance (you will not be able to purchase tickets at the ticket window).
 Keep in mind that there are Epic 1, 2, 3, 4, 5, 6, and 7 Day Season Passes available for purchase, in addition to the standard season passes such as the Epic Pass, Epic Local Pass, Summit Value Pass, Keystone Plus Pass and the Keystone Crested Butte 4 Pack.
 If you had a 19 / 20 season pass, you may be eligible for a partial pass holder credit to use towards this year’s pass, but it expires September 17.
+The week-of reservation system for season pass holders opens on November 4 for reservations at Keystone and November 6 for the core-season priority reservations at all Vail Resorts.

 Physical distancing at all resorts will be required and masks must be worn at all times on the mountain and inside public spaces.
 To maintain physical distancing on the chairlifts and gondolas, related parties may sit together or: two singles on opposite sides of a four-person lift; two singles or two doubles on opposite sides of a six-person lift; or two singles on opposite sides of larger gondola cabins.
 Restaurants will be operating at reduced occupancy and with some changes in place, with a focus on grab and go style food.
 Beer & wine may be served, but bars will not be open.
 Guests are encouraged to bring their own snacks and water when possible.